timescale/docs.timescale.com-content/faq.md

 or a longer technical deep-dive [on our blog ][compression-blog]. [[Top]](#top)

 ### **How far can TimescaleDB scale?** [](scaling)
-We've first focused on scaling TimescaleDB up on a single node.
+We first focused on scaling TimescaleDB up on a single node.
 In our internal benchmarks on standard cloud VMs we regularly test  TimescaleDB to 10+ billion rows, while sustaining insert rates of 100-200k rows / second (1-2 million metric inserts / second).